kojiwell/deploy_havana/doc/all_in_one.rst

    vi setuprc
    bash -ex build_all_in_one.sh

-If everything's went fine, the machine would be rebooted at the end of the script.
 Examples of ``setuprc`` are given below.

 * `setuprc example for 2NICs <http://kjtanaka.github.io/deploy_havana/setuprc_2nics.html>`_
 * `setuprc example for 1NIC <http://kjtanaka.github.io/deploy_havana/setuprc_1nic.html>`_

+If the Bash script finished fine, your machine would be rebooted at the end of the script.
+So wait until it becomes online.